Explore the Most Beautiful Beaches of Aruba

 Watch the Sun

-Aruba’s sun is strong all year.
+The sun is strong all year here.
 Use reef-safe sunscreen, drink plenty of water, and take breaks in the shade.
 A hat and sunglasses help, especially during midday hours.

 Keep Valuables Safe

-Aruba is very safe, but it is still best to leave valuables at your hotel.
+Although it is very safehere, it’s still best to leave valuables at your hotel.
 Use a waterproof pouch for small items you need to carry.

 Plan for Shade